 The British spider fauna, in common with that of most countries of north-west Europe, is dominated by money spiders, members of the family Linyphiidae, which account for over 40% of our spider species.
-This is a considerable contrast to the situation in warmer areas of the world, such as the Mediterranean, where linyphiids typically form a small proportion of all spiders.
+This is in considerable contrast to the situation in warmer areas of the world, such as the Mediterranean, where linyphiids typically form a small proportion of all spiders.
 For example, they constitute only 7% of the Greek spider fauna.
-While there are a few larger linyphiids, such as the ubiquitous Linyphia triangularis found on shrubs and tall grass in autumn, the majority of species are small (less than 3.0 mm in total length) with black or grey abdomens which lack a dorsal pattern.
-While they are found in virtually all possible habitats, including on trees and shrubs, the majority of species are found either on the ground surface, in leaf litter or even in the soil.
+While there are a few larger linyphiids, such as the ubiquitous Linyphia triangularis found on shrubs and tall grass in autumn, the majority of species are small (less than 3.0 mm in total length) with black or grey abdomens that lack a dorsal pattern.
+While they are found in virtually all possible habitats, including on trees and shrubs, the majority of species live on the ground surface, in leaf litter or even in the soil.
 Here they produce minute sheet webs which catch small insects such as springtails and midges.
-It seems that the small size of money spiders and their habit of living at or even below the ground surface are likely adaptations to the relatively cold and wet climates of northern latitudes.
+It seems that the small size of money spiders and their habit of living at or below the ground surface are likely adaptations to the relatively cold and wet climates of northern latitudes.
 Many species, particularly among those living in the shelter of woodland litter, are adult and fully active throughout the winter, at least in southern Britain.

 Linyphilds include many of our commonest spiders which are found throughout the country and in a wide variety of habitats.
-These include several species, such as Tenuiphantes tenuis, Bathyphantes gracilis and Oedothorax fuscus, which are well adapted to surviving in intensively managed arable fields, where they can occur in high densities.
-However, as might be expected in such a diverse family, there are many which are rare and known from very few localities.
-In fact, 30% of our Red Data Book listed species and 39% of Nationally Notable species are money spiders.
+These include several species, such as Tenuiphantes tenuis, Bathyphantes gracilis, and Oedothorax fuscus, which are well-adapted to surviving in intensively managed arable fields, where they can occur in high densities.
+However, as might be expected in such a diverse family, many are rare and known from very few localities.
+In fact, 38% of our provisional Red List species (those considered under threat of extinction - see JNCC 2014) and 44% of species that have National Rarity status are money spiders (Nationally Rare species have been recorded in 15 or fewer $10 \times 10$ km OS grid squares (hectads) and Nationally Scarce species in 16-100 squares: see http://jncc.defra.gov.uk/page-3425).
 As with many other families, there are several different reasons for their rarity.
-In some cases this may be a result of very specialised habitat or micro-habitat requirements that are only found in a few places.
-Examples include Diplocephalus connatus, confined to small cavities under large stones and boulders along two major rivers in Northumberland and Midia midas, only found on ancient trees in a few forests and parklands scattered from Nottingham southwards.
-In other cases, the species concerned seem to be restricted to the extreme south of Britain and may well be at the north-west edge of their range in this country, with adverse climate restricting their spread northwards.
-These include such species as Trichoncus saxicola (Nb), Meioneta simplicitarsis (Na) and Neriene furtiva (Nb).
-Finally, there is an unfortunately large group of species which are apparently rare but, because we know so little of their detailed habitat requirements, our real knowledge of their distribution and abundance is simply inadequate.
+In some cases this may be a result of very specialised and uncommon habitat or micro-habitat requirements.
+Examples include Diplocephalus connatus, confined to small cavities under large stones and boulders along two major rivers in Northumberland, and Midia midas, only found on ancient trees in a few deciduous forests and parklands scattered from Nottingham southwards.
+In other cases, the species concerned seem to be restricted to the extreme south of Britain and may well be at the north-west edge of their range, with adverse climate restricting their spread northwards.
+These include such species as Trichoncus saxicola (Nationally Rare), Meioneta simplicitarsis (Nationally Scarce), and Neriene furtiva (Nationally Scarce).
+Finally, there is an unfortunately large group of species that are apparently rare but, because we know so little of their detailed habitat requirements, our understanding of their distribution and abundance is simply inadequate.
 A good example is Pseudomaro aenigmaticus, a tiny, pale species with reduced eyes found in four or five localities in southern England.
-It has been suggested that it may live in fissures in stony soils and have been overlooked in studies using normal sampling techniques.
+It has been suggested that it may live in fissures in stony soils and as a result is overlooked in studies using normal sampling techniques.